What actually happens to travelers here.

 - insect repellent

-- I need headache medicine: I need headache medicine
+- I need headache medicine

-- I have a stomachache: Toku manava e gasetia
+- Toku manava e gasetia

-- I have allergies: I have allergies
+- I have allergies

-- Where is the nearest pharmacy?: I fea te fale vailaakau?
+- I fea te fale vailaakau?

-- I need a doctor: Au e manakogia te fomai
+- Au e manakogia te fomai

-- Princess Margaret Hospital Pharmacy — Hospital pharmacy only.
-Funafuti
+- Princess Margaret Hospital Pharmacy — Hospital pharmacy only (Funafuti)

 - paracetamol/acetaminophen → Panadol / Paracetamol